The attention bottleneck

 Some of it’s justified.
 Some of it’s moral panic.

-But in B2B - where attention is sparse, and sameness is the status quo - creative disruption has to be human.
-What’s great is that AI can make room for that.
+But in B2B - where attention is sparse, and sameness is the status quo - AI makes the sameness easier to produce.

-AI can speed things up.
+It can speed things up.
 It can help us iterate, test, produce at scale.
-It’s useful for generating content and tightening execution, doing the admin.
+It’s useful for generating content and tightening execution.

 But it won’t commit to a creative direction.